VincentVanlaer/mesa-school-labs/content/tuesday/_index.md

  {{< card link="lab-2/" title="Lab 2: the Eddington-Sweet circulation velocity" >}}
  {{< card link="lab-3/" title="Lab 3: Meridional Circulation" >}}
 {{< /cards >}}

+The slides for these labs can be found [here](/tuesday/slides.pdf).